-ventusky (weather predictions);
+Ventusky (weather predictions);

 Afis (active fires in the area);

-Functional disaster management ICT, GIS and early warning system.
+П Functional disaster management ICT_GIS and early warning system

-3.22 OTH IER RISK REDUCTION MEASURES
+3.22 OTHER RISK REDUCTION MEASURES

-warnings evacuatir risk reduction measures are in place other than proactive measures during early and forecasts or progression of incidents.
-Preventive measures are relocating or ag members of communities and providing support at a local level or as assisted ne district.
+No other risk reduction measures are in place other than proactive measures during early warnings and forecasts or progression of incidents.
+Preventive measures are relocating or evacuating members of communities and providing support at a local level or as assisted through the district.

-A numbe r of effective programmes have been implemented to mitigate the, which include:
+A number of effective programmes have been implemented to mitigate the, which include:

-Awareness programmes to protect citizens from fires and floods;

-Regular cleaning of the storm water channels;
+Awareness programmes to protect citizens from fires and floods; Regular cleaning of the storm water channels;

 Clean-up programmes of rivers and streams;

 The Fire and Rescue Services do regular awareness programmes in the communities and schools.

 Water restrictions in place

 The impa ct prioritization for the most important risks (in order of priority) is as follows:

 Floods

 Plantation and vegetation fires

 Agricultural epidemics

 Hazardous materials transport

 Drought

 Prepa redness measures

 Disaster Management Advisory Forum has been established.

 Meetings/ forums / workshops (newly established Disaster Management

 Forum )The fire services function is managed by the Garden Route District

-Munici pality.
+Munic ipality.

 Some of the achievements were:

 Members were identified who worked at working on fire (WOF) has been selected to undergo training to become qualified fire fighters.
 They received a high level of technicaland administrative training to enhance their knowledge, skill and experience which willbe beneficial for the community at large.

-The Fire Service embarked on a community educational drive within the informal settlement areas as well to schools to educate resident-s and scholars of the

-dangers associated with fires as well as preventative measure that could be used to prevent
+The Fire Service embarked on a community educational drive within the informal settlement areas as well to schools to educate resident-s and scholars of the dangers associated with fires as well as preventative measure that could be used to prevent

-The outbreak of fires.
-Department of Local Government has donated a fully equipped fire truck, uniforms were received from City of Cape Town, Knysna and George Municipality.
+reak of fires.
+Department of Local Government has donated a fully equipped tetruck, were received from City of Cape Town, Knysna and George Mripsy.

-□ Fire detectors were installed in municipal areas - process continuous ---
+Fire detectors were installed in municipal areas - process continuous

-☐ Fire Safety awareness at schools
+Fire Safety awareness at schools

-☐ Capacity building through training to the officials
+Capacity building through training to the officials

+Maintenance of Fire Hydrants

+Water Delivery during the drought

+Disaster Management plan currently being implemented